VowpalWabbit/vowpalwabbit.github.io/_posts/2022-04-06-vowpalwabbit-9.1.0.md

 ### Removal of Boost Program Options dependency

 For a long time we have depended on Boost Program Options for command line options parsing.
-In this release we have replaced this dependency with our own implementation of command line parsing.
+In this release, we have replaced this dependency with our own implementation of command line parsing.
 Apart from one place where we depend on Boost Math in standalone mode, this means that VW core and the command line tool are free of Boost dependencies hopefully making the code a bit easier to build and package,

 ### [Experimental](https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Experimental): Expectile loss